sublazy/rmkm/README.md

 On input, the device accepts an arbitrary number of unsorted integers separated by whitespace characters.
 The device assumes that input data is always valid.

-The output is a float number, equal to a median of integers received by the device so far, followed by `EOF` character.
+The output is a float number, equal to a median of integers received by the device so far, followed by `EOF`.
 If a median is impossible to compute, `NaN` is returned.

 ## TODOs